What Is Good Content for a Law Firm Website?

 A question-and-answer format for web content can be especially effective on practice area pages.
 Whether that means you ask a question in a headline and then answer it in the text below or you actually use a “Q” and “A” outline, that’s up to you.
 Either way, it helps a reader easily identify the information that’s most important to them.

 Remember, a lot of site visitors scan a page before they read it.
 That means their eyes run quickly down a page as they scroll, making note of headlines, graphics, and callouts.
 After scanning a page, readers will then typically go back and read the sections that interest them.
 That’s why it’s critical that your web content passes the “scanability” test.
-Content needs to be easily digested at a glance, broken up into chunks that share a common theme, and not too copy dense.
+Content needs to be easily digested at a glance, broken up into chunks that share a common theme, and not to copy dense.
 Very large sections of black and white text can be intimidating to readers.

 Also, visitors will leave a page that they can’t figure out how to navigate, which means a lead lost.
-So keep UX in mind.
+Keep UX in mind.
 Make sure your site navigation is intuitive.
 It’s a website’s job to do the heavy lifting so readers don’t have to.
 Anticipate the top-of-mind questions that a potential client might have, and then provide well-researched and concrete answers.
 Then offer to provide greater details via a phone conversation or chat bot.

 Don’t Give Readers a Reason to Click “Back”